PhotoScope Blooms were created by ‘accident.’ I had been working on another project and decided to take a break.

 Let go of the pressure to re-create a picture perfect photo.
 Instead, feel the freedom of new found creative expression and experimentation.

-Here’s where you can get our newly published Blooms:
+Here’s where you can get my published Blooms:

-SAMPLE – If you want to try before you buy, get a 5 page sample of our coloring pages HERE.
+For a FREE SAMPLE – If you want to try before you buy, get a 5 page sample of my coloring pages HERE.